notiska/kirjava/README.md

 ### Editing methods
 This is a more major feature (which still requires a lot of work unfortunately).
-To abstract away some of the annoyances of creating valid bytecode, we can use `kirava.analysis.Graph`:
+To abstract away some of the annoyances of creating valid bytecode, we can use `kirava.analysis.InsnGraph`:
 ```python3
 In [6]: graph = kirjava.analysis.InsnGraph.disassemble(cf.get_method("test"))
    ...: graph.blocks  # The basic blocks that the disassembler created